Dagenham, Barking & Dagenham

 St Peter and St Paul’s tower collapsed onto the nave in 1800, and all the church except the 13th-century chancel and late-15th-century north chapel had to be rebuilt.
 William Ford school was founded in 1841 and continues to thrive despite the social difficulties of its catchment area.
 Dagenham Common survived longer than much of the heathland in the London area, but was enclosed after 1862.

-After 1921 the village was rapidly hemmed in to the south by industrial development on Dagenham Marshes – notably in the form of the Ford Motor Company’s factory (marked with a pin on the map below and shown in the photograph above*) – and then to the north and west by the huge Becontree estate.
+After 1921 the village was rapidly hemmed in to the south by industrial development on Dagenham Marshes – notably in the form of the Ford Motor Company’s factory (shown in the photograph above*) – and then to the north and west by the huge Becontree estate.
 The residential area was very poorly served by rail connections until the extension of the electrified District Railway to Upminster in 1932.
 Dagenham’s population increased more than threefold between the wars.

 After the Second World War the council began to pull down decaying buildings and by the early 1970s almost every vestige of the old village had been replaced by municipal housing, while cottages on Church Street were demolished to invent a village green (shown in the small photo).
 The only ancient structures are the parish church, 17th-century vicarage and Cross Keys public house, which began its existence as a hall house in the early 15th century.

 With the exodus of heavy industry from swathes of the Dagenham Dock and Chequers Lane area, south Dagenham has the potential to become a major new township – but it may be some while before anything much happens on this brownest of brownfield sites.

 In the south-west, where Dagenham meets Barking, the Castle Green locality provides a wide range of amenities to the residents of both districts.